bitdessin/JustDeepIt/docs/source/tutorials/wheat-head-detection.rst

 ====

-Model training and object detection can be performed using the AgroLens API.
+Model training and object detection can be performed using the JustDeepIt API.
-Python script :file:`run_mmdet.py` stored in `GitHub:AgroLens/tutorials/GWHD/scripts <https://github.com/biunit/AgroLens>`_ can be used for this purpose.
+Python script :file:`run_mmdet.py` stored in `GitHub:JustDeepIt/tutorials/GWHD/scripts <https://github.com/biunit/JustDeepIt>`_ can be used for this purpose.
-See `GitHub:AgroLens/tutorials/GWHD/ <https://github.com/biunit/AgroLens>`_ for detailed information.
+See `GitHub:JustDeepIt/tutorials/GWHD/ <https://github.com/biunit/JustDeepIt>`_ for detailed information.

 .. include:: ../../../tutorials/GWHD/README.rst